buley/personal/src/content/failure.md

 # Failure

 > *“Our inward power, when it obeys Nature, adapts itself to every circumstance.
-It turns each impediment into fuel, and each obstacle into steps by which we rise.” — Marcus Aurelius (adapted)*
+It turns each impediment into fuel, and each obstacle into steps by which we rise.” -- Marcus Aurelius (adapted)*

-> *"Failure is simply the opportunity to begin again, this time more intelligently." — Henry Ford*
+> *"Failure is simply the opportunity to begin again, this time more intelligently." -- Henry Ford*

 *Every setback is an opportunity for refinement, but refinement requires both analysis and acknowledgment.*

 I hold myself to high standards, so when something doesn't go as planned, my instinct is to **analyze, adapt, and move forward.**

-I don't dwell on failure emotionally—I break it down logically, extract the lesson, and apply it.
+I don't dwell on failure emotionally--I break it down logically, extract the lesson, and apply it.

-However, I also recognize that my natural response to failure has **patterns—some of which serve me well and others that may limit my growth.**
+However, I also recognize that my natural response to failure has **patterns--some of which serve me well and others that may limit my growth.**

 ## 1. Problem-Solving Default